So, is Google making you stupid?

 Does my ability, or my desire, to access these ideas from the essay–might I call them, to use a loaded term, these links–in digital form, from the same screen with which I read the essay, constitute deep or shallow reading?
 Perhaps the problem is we need some different terms to describe what I am doing.

-Think back to The Invention of Hugo Cabret or The Medium is the Massage and our discussion of the way that book (not digital, but print) hypermediates/remediates the traditional book.
+Think back to The Medium is the Massage and our discussion of the way that this print book hypermediates/remediates the traditional book.
 Is this also something to fear–or does this return us to something more crucial and fantastic in storytelling or literature?
-Would lots more types of books like Hugo make us stupid?
+Would lots more types of books like The Medium is the Massage make us stupid?

 Carr has recently turned his article into a book titled The Shallows.
 Here is a review from the NY Times.